 We understand that for church renewal to have a lasting impact, two components are necessary: spiritual renewal and strategic initiative.
 As part of the church renewal section of the Outreach North America strategic plan, the Board suggests several spiritual renewal approaches to our presbyteries: set times for prayer and fasting for church renewal throughout presbytery, pre-presbytery retreats and/or conferences for spiritual renewal, and developing a team of people praying for renewal within the presbytery and linking these people together via email.
-We have asked the presbytery representatives to report at our fall Board meeting what their presbyteries are doing.
+We have asked the presbyteries are doing.
 We have a publication by John Kimmons, 30 Days of Prayer for Church Renewal, available on our Web site as a tool for presbyteries and churches to use to promote spiritual renewal.